BrentGrammer/PROGNOTES/ComputerScience/Algorithms.md

   idx++;
   // swap the pivot (in our impl the highest position in a chunk) to be the idx marked value so that it becomes the new pivot arr[hi] = arr[idx];
+  arr[idx] = pivot; // arr[hi] was stored in pivot already so it is saved there and we can reuse here for the swap
   // return the new pivot index position (in place of the original array) return idx;
 }